Is White Noise Bad Or Good For Sleeping?

 The effect of the sounds coming from wind turbines has been studied extensively.
 Because the issue can be so contentious, it’s hard to trust the conclusions one way or another.
 Some studies conclude turbines don’t do anything to harm sleep.
 Other studies and people who live near them claim otherwise.

 It’s hard to tell who’s telling the truth, who’s lying, or who has a skewed perception.
 Videos readily available on YouTube have a soundtrack of this awful, whirring repetitive noise.
 Yet we who don’t live anywhere near the turbines shouldn’t accept it as proof in and of itself.
-Videos can easily be doctored.
+Videos can be doctored.

 Many of us have stood near wind turbines.
 Many have said they don’t hear a thing.
 Others do hear something.

 If you don’t hear anything, it could be because the day doesn’t have enough blowing wind to make the turbine make any noise.
-On the other hand, it could be that some people aren’t sensitive enough to the sound due to some aspect of their physiology.
+On the other hand, it could be some people aren’t sensitive enough to the sound due to some aspect of their physiology.

 It also could be that the turbines are so ugly to some people they’re going to manufacture complaints, at least that’s the charge.